Dates: May 6 (Thursday)–May 7 (Friday) 2027

 - Jon Reiner

-The second presentation is a school show.
-This ticket-only presentation in partnership with Arts for Young America is Friday, March 27 at 10 a.m.
+The first presentation is a school show.
+This ticket-only presentation in partnership with Arts for Young America is Wednesday, May 5, at 10 a.m.
 NOTE: Due to high demand, the Arts for Young America school show will ONLY be available to educators who enroll in Viterbo’s annual Teaching the Holocaust Workshop.
 Registration for the educators’ workshop goes live on Oct.
-1, 2025 at 8:00 a.m.
-AFTER registering for the workshop, please send an email to Rick Kyte with your name, school, contact information, and the number of students you would like to attend the program.
+1, 2026, at 8 a.m.
+AFTER registering for the workshop, please send an email to Rick Kyte at rlkyte@viterbo.edu with your name, school, contact information, and the number of students you would like to attend the program.
 Rick will put your class on a list for seating at the program.
 Those who register first will have priority reserving seats for their students, not the entire grade nor district.

 Teaching Resources